EasyPost/easy-ui/documentation/specs/Notification.md

  * prop which can be passed through EasyUIProvider.
 See more in the examples section.
  */

-export type Notificationoffset = {
+export type NotificationOffset = {
   /** Top offset */
   top?: string;
   /** Right offset */